GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex5.md

 ::::

 1. First, we need to find out where the health facilities are located in the area.
 We can find datasets by doing a quick search on the [humanitarian data exchange (HDX)](https://data.humdata.org).
-Here you can find the dataset "Pakistan Health Facilities (OpenStreetMap Export).
-This will do for now.
+Here you can find the dataset "Pakistan Health Facilities (OpenStreetMap Export)".
+We will be using this dataset.
 The dataset is already available in the download folder for this exercise.
     - Import the GeoPackage `PAK_Health_Facilities_complete.gpgk` into your project.
 You can either drag it onto the map canvas, or open the import window by clicking on `Layer` > `Add Layer` > `Add Vector Layer` in the top bar of QGIS ([see wiki page](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_import_geodata_wiki.html)).
 A new layer with point data will appear on your map canvas.
     - Once we have the imported the healthsites, we can extract the healthsites that are located inside of our Area of Interest.
 We can achieve this with the tool `Extract by Location`.
     - In the __Processing Toolbox__ ([opening the toolbox](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_interface_wiki.html#open-toolbox)), search for the tool "Extract by Location". <kbd>Double-Click</kbd> on it.
 A new window will open.